 Sadly most serially monogamous relationships end this way.

 The funny thing about serial monogamy is it could just as easily be called serial polyamory.
-Because unless you marry someone and remain romantically exclusive with them for the rest of your lives, you are not really monogamous.
+Because unless you marry someone and remain romantically exclusive with them for the rest of your life, you are not really monogamous.